 On our first day in Siem Reap, we went to the Banteay Srei temple.
 Though the name of the temple means Citadel of Women, it is dedicated to Lord Shiva.
 The carvings on the red sandstone of the temple have key episodes from Ramayana and Mahabharata.
 The inner square of the temple is not accessible though one can see the beautiful ruins from the middle square.
 There is souvenir market when you exit the market and it is definitely worth a look since the souvenirs are different from the ones you get in the city.

 There are various options for the evening such as watching the sunset at the fishing village, or the Phare circus or watching a traditional Apsara dance show offered in some of the restaurants.
 We chose to go for the signature Apsara dance show.
 The Koulen restaurant where we went for the show was massive in size with seating for around 300 people.
 The restaurant offers a buffet dinner.
-You can choose to see the show for $7.5 or dinner along with show as $15.
+You can choose to see the show for $7.5 or dinner along with show at $12-15.
 The Pub Street is a 10 minute walk from the restaurant so if you don’t feel like having traditional Cambodian dinner, you can head out to Pub Street after the show.
 The show lasted for an hour and included 4-5 folk dances including the Apsara performance.

 We went to Pub Street after the show which is abuzz at night, with the night market on both sides.
 This is the best place to get good bargains on souvenirs, silk clothes and linen as well as trinkets.
 Every shop is selling the same stuff so do a recce around instead of spending all your money in the first shop.
 There are massage spas offering massages at dirt cheap rates.
 These are dormitory style spas like you have at the airports.
 A foot massage for 30 minutes costed us only $4!
 This is a great place to sooth your nerves after a lot of walking at the temples.